-Students may begin this certification as an Undergraduate Post-Baccalaureate student but must eventually be admitted to the MAT Post-Baccalaureate program to complete the program.
+Students may begin classes for this certification as an Undergraduate Post-Baccalaureate student but must eventually be admitted to the MAT Post-Baccalaureate to complete the requirements.
 Many of the courses required for certification are only offered through Columbia College at the graduate level so MAT Post-Bacc status is eventually required.

-This program cannot be completed through the Lake Ozark or St. Louis locations unless these students plan to commute to Columbia for the graduate level courses.
+Courses for this certification cannot be completed at the Lake Ozark or St. Louis locations unless students plan to commute to Columbia for the graduate-level courses.

 Many post-baccalaureate students qualify for federal financial aid.
 To apply, submit the Free Application for Federal Student Aid (FAFSA) through the Columbia College website.
 Post-baccalaureate students submitting the FAFSA must complete the following questions as listed below:

 "What will your grade level be?" - Student must answer "5th year/other undergraduate."

 "What degree or certificate?" - Student must answer "Teaching Credential Program."